Abdelrahman286/New-Tab-Notes/README.md

 # New-Tab-Notes
-Chrome Extension to override every new tab with your notes board (Kanban)
+Chrome Extension to override every new tab with your notes board